MediaComem/comem-webdev/CONTRIBUTING.md

 * `$PORT` - The port on which the slides server is run (defaults to 3000)
 * `$SOURCE_VERSION` - The branch/commit to which source links to GitHub (in the top-right corner of slides) will point to (defaults to the current branch, or the latest commit when using `npm run deploy`)

-You can also put these settings in a `local.config.js` file in the project's directory:
+You can also put these settings in a `local.config.js` file in the project's directory (which will be ignored by Git):

 ```js
 exports.browser = 'Google Chrome';